-- When outdoors, loose fitting, light colored clothing will reduce biting.
+- When outdoors, loose fitting, light coloured clothing will reduce biting.
 In areas where there are heavy populations of mosquitoes, wear high top boots, long pants of a heavy material and a shirt or jacket of similar material.

 - Infants are particularly vulnerable to mosquito bites.
 Ensure that strollers and carriages are fitted with mosquito netting.

 - On exposed skin areas, personal repellents can be considered, but avoid contact with the eyes, nostrils and lips.
 Some repellents can dissolve plastics, paint and varnishes or damage synthetic fabrics.
 Follow label instructions carefully and use with caution.

 - As a last resort, products such as mosquito coils, propane foggers and residual insecticides are sold by seed stores, garden centres and hardware insecticide retail outlets for short-term relief of biting activity around the home.